Liberty bond: Sales difficulties and the subsequent campaign

 World War I poster.
 "Remember Belgium--Buy bonds--Fourth Liberty Loan" – During World War I, Allied Nations relied for propaganda on images and accounts of German atrocities to motivate their citizens to participate in the war effort.
 In this scene, the silhouetted German soldier wearing his Picklehaub drags a young girl away whilst the ruins of the city burn in the background.

 1919 Victory Liberty Loan drive steel medallion made from "captured German cannon".

 Vast amounts of promotional materials were manufactured.
 For example, for the third Liberty Loan nine million posters, five million window stickers and 10 million buttons were produced and distributed.
 The campaign spurred community efforts across the country and resulted in glowing, patriotically tinged reports on the "success" of the bonds.
 For the fifth and final loan drive (the Victory Loan) in 1919 the Treasury Department produced steel medallions made from melted down German cannon that had been captured by American troops at Château-Thierry in NW France.
 The inch-and-a-quarter wide medallions suspended from a red, white, and blue ribbon were awarded by the Department to Victory Liberty Loan campaign volunteers in appreciation of their service in the drive.

-Despite all these measures, recent research has shown that patriotic motives played only a minor role in investors' decisions to buy these bonds.
+Despite all these measures, a 2015 research paper has shown that patriotic motives played only a minor role in investors' decisions to buy these bonds.

 Through the selling of "Liberty bonds", the government raised around $17 billion for the war effort.
 Considering that there were approximately 100 million Americans at the time, each American, on average, raised $170 on Liberty bonds.

 According to the Massachusetts Historical Society, "Because the first World War cost the federal government more than $30 billion (by way of comparison, total federal expenditures in 1913 were only $970 million), these programs became vital as a way to raise funds".

 Peak US indebtedness was in August 1919 at a value of $25,596,000,000 for Liberty Bonds, Victory Notes, War Savings Certificates, and other government securities.
 As early as 1922 the possibility that the war debt could not be paid in full within the expected schedule was raised, and that debt rescheduling may be needed.
 In 1921 the Treasury Department began issuing short term notes maturing in three to five years to repay the Victory Loan.

+Federal Reserve’s role

+The Federal Reserve also took an active role in promoting war bonds to commercial banks and the general public.
+The Federal Reserve provided loans at preferential rates for banks to purchase war bonds, which generated significant profits for member banks, led to a massive increase in the Fed’s balance sheet, and caused inflation rates ranging from 13 to 20%.